 Tables are essentially sequences of transposes, commands and amplitude changes, which can be played at any speed and applied to any channel.
 By using tables, it is possible to modulate the sound of a channel greatly.
-If you want to, you can assign instruments to tables (by setting the TABLE setting in the instrument screen), so that a table will be started every time you play the instrument.
+If you want to, you can assign tables to instruments (by setting the TABLE setting in the instrument screen), so that a table will be started every time you play the instrument.
 It is the key to creating truly complex instruments in Little Sound Dj.

-Tables contain six columns.
+Tables contain six columns, which are played up-to-down.
 First out is the envelope column, by which it is possible to create custom amplitude envelopes.
 Next is the transpose column, that can be used to transpose the note being played by a given number of semitones.
 The other columns are command columns, just like the one in the phrase screen.